 One of the mysteries of the English language finally explained.

-A small cube of compacted sugar used especially for sweetening hot drinks.
+A small cube of compacted sugar used especially for sweetening hot drinks; a sugar lump.

 - ‘She plunged a single sugar cube into the cup and stirred before taking a sip.’